tim-kos/ago_in_words/Readme.md

 The output depends on how far in the past your date was.
 Here are all cases:

   * 2 years ago
-  * 7 months, 12 days ago
+  * 7 months, 3 weeks ago
-  * 12 days, 4 hours ago
+  * 1 week, 4 days ago
   * 1 day, 1 hour ago
   * 16 hours, 1 minute ago
   * 35 minutes ago